eiriklied/coffee_script_article/README.md

     myCar.drive()

-Other features of CoffeeScript worth mentioning are string interpolation (as seen in the examples),

 ## Maturity

 CoffeeScript has been gaining strong momentum the last few years.
-Out of more than 2700 respondents in the annual JavaScript Developer Survey, 24% of respondents state that they use CoffeeScript.
+Out of more than 2700 respondents in the annual JavaScript Developer Survey, almost 25% of respondents state that they use CoffeeScript.

 CoffeeScript is heavily backed in the Ruby on Rails community.
 It has been the standard client framework language as of version 3.1, which was released in August 2011.
 Among other users are GitHub, who state in their implementation guidelines that all new in-house client code must be written in CoffeeScript.